 So here at EDGE, we want to help youths who have great ideas but have no clue how to start.

-This new series titled, Lighthouse, will illuminate the path for entrepreneurs to take to pursue their dream of starting their own business.
+The Lighthouse Series will illuminate the path for entrepreneurs to take to pursue their dream of starting their own business.
 The series will try to cover all the stages of a start-up, starting from idea generation.
 We will do our best in providing you with insights into the journey of an entrepreneur.

 The steps that we will be covering are: